UPDATED STATEMENT: 13:00, 02/07/2018

 Thanks to above average rainfall in spring this year, water levels across the UK are in a healthy position – Britain is not about to go into a drought.
-However, it's always good to use water wisely – especially when there are high levels of demand which can have an impact on water pressure levels.
+However, demand for water remains extremely high throughout the current heatwave, so water companies are continuing to ask that we use water wisely to ensure that the high level of demand does not have an impact on water pressure.

-During the current heatwave water companies are seeing extremely high levels of demand for water, with billions more litres of water being supplied across the UK due to huge spikes in demand for water at peak times during the mornings and evenings.
-During these peaks, water is often being used by customers as fast as it’s been put into the system.
+During this warm period, water is often being used by customers as fast as it can be put back into the system.
+At peak times, companies are seeing demand rise by as much as 30% in some areas.
 By making a few simple changes to the way they use water, customers can make sure this increase in demand doesn’t have an impact on water pressure.

 Some of the most effective water saving tactics are the easiest to deploy.
 Take a look at our top tips below: